Bay Parkway station (BMT Sea Beach Line)

-The Bay Parkway station (formerly known as 22nd Avenue station) is a local station on the BMT Sea Beach Line of the New York City Subway, located in Bensonhurst, Brooklyn at the intersection of Bay Parkway and West Seventh Street.
+The Bay Parkway station (formerly known as the 22nd Avenue station) is a local station on the BMT Sea Beach Line of the New York City Subway, located in Bensonhurst, Brooklyn at the intersection of Bay Parkway and West Seventh Street.
 It is served by the N train at all times.
-During rush hours, several W and northbound Q trains also serve the station.
+During rush hours, several W trains also serve this station.

 History

 This station opened on June 22, 1915, along with the rest of the Sea Beach Line.

 As of 2012, all three tracks have been replaced with a new track bed and new track panels.
 From January 18, 2016, to May 22, 2017, the Manhattan-bound platform at this station was closed for renovations and a temporary wooden platform was placed over the Coney Island-bound express track for the Manhattan-bound service.
-The Coney Island-bound platform was closed for a much longer period of time, from July 31, 2017 to July 1, 2019.
+The Coney Island-bound platform was closed from July 31, 2017 to July 1, 2019.
 During this time, all southbound trains used the northbound express track and the temporary platform, with short-turn W trains terminating here instead of their normal terminus at Gravesend–86th Street.